grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/functional/30 toEqual.md

 ---

 `toEqual(expectedValue)` is a comparison function that evalues to true or false.
 It must be called in the chain after the `t.expect(value)` or `.and(value)`.

+`toEqual` is equivalent to `received === expected`

 When `toEqual(expectedValue)` evaluates to false, the chain is broken, and the test is marked as failed.
-When the chain is broken, further checks inside of the `test` are ommitted.
+When the chain is broken, further checks inside of the `test` are omitted.

 | Parameter      | Type   | Description                                                                          |